JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 **INT.
 NIGHTCLUB – VIP BOOTH**

-The club floor is chaos — bodies in strobe-light seizure, bass rolling like thunder under the skin.
+The club floor is chaos — bodies in strobe-light seizure, dark-techno bass rolling like thunder under the skin.

 At the far wall, behind a velvet rope and a black-suited bouncer, a **VIP booth** rises like an island.
 Leather curves in a half-circle, a low table gleaming with bottles, glasses, ice buckets.